AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 # Twitter API V2 Full Archive Search for Academic Research

-### Updates log:
-06/11/2021: add "In_reply_to_username" in output .csv file for local version.

-### Working on:
-- Equalize code betweet versions.

 ## Introduction

 Here you will find a fully functional example of how "Search Tweets" Endpoint (Twitter API V2) works.
-You'll need:
+To make it work, you'll need:
 - Access to the full [Twitter Archive for Academic Research](https://developer.twitter.com/en/solutions/academic-research)
 - A Bearer Token (once your access is aproved, you'll need to create a new app and generate the Bearer Token).